fscaringi/translation/readme.md

 This package allows developers to leverage their database and cache to manage multilanguage sites, while still working on language files during development and benefiting from all the features Laravel's Translation bundle has, like pluralization or replacement.

+WAAVI is a web development studio based in Madrid, Spain.
+You can learn more about us at [waavi.com](http://waavi.com)

 ## Table of contents

 - [Laravel compatibility](#laravel-compatibility)